-The Zephyr, the flight pack used exclusively by the Air Patrol.
-Created by the minds at the Tesla corporation.
-As fast as most aircraft, the pack is shown with it's wing-like control vanes folded back for maximum thrust.
+The Zephyr, lastest model flight pack from the minds at the Tesla corporation.
+As fast a some aircraft, the pack is shown with it's winglike control vanes folded back for maximum thrust.
 The electrical discharge is due to the energy levels produced when the engine runs at maximum output.
-Due to the pack's built-in aether engine, it's power supply is almost inexhaust-ible.
+In an emergency a Zephyr pack within 5 miles of headquarters can be fueled by energy projected from the HQ's flight tower.